thearn/webcam-pulse-detector/README.md

 frequency to be exaggerated in the post-process frame rendering; causing the highlighted forhead location to pulse in sync with the user's own heartbeat (in real time).

+Support for pulse-detection on multiple simultaneous people in an camera's image stream is possible, but at the moment only the information from one face is extracted for cardiac analysis

 Requirements:
 ---------------